 - 2. If the course is not in workflow (such as ACT R016 in Figure 9), you do not need to follow the rest of this procedure; simply click the course code once in the Search results table, wait a few seconds for the course data to load below the Search results table, and click the Edit Course button that will appear on the right side of the screen just below the bottom of the Search results table.
 Edit the proposal and then save your work by clicking the Save Changes button at the bottom of the page, just as an originator or co-contributor would. - 3.
 If the course is in workflow (such as ACT R011 in Figure 9), make a note of the workflow step (in this case, Banner) for future reference, and continue with the following procedural steps.
-(Note that if a proposal has reached a workflow step that contains the word "Banner," it has already received final approval from Curriculum Committee, BOT, or CCCCO, and should therefore only be edited to resolve very critical issues, with the advice and consent of both of your campus's Curriculum Committee co-chairs, or to update routine post-completion information such as GE, C-ID, or UC TCA approvals.
-If it is at a Curriculum Technician step, the person in that role should also be notified.) - In the same browser window or tab, navigate to Approve Pages at https://cleaf.vcccd.edu/courseleaf/approve/.
+(Note that if a proposal has reached a workflow step that contains the word "Banner," it has already received final approval from Curriculum Committee, BOT, or CCCCO, and should therefore only be edited to resolve very critical issues, with the advice and consent of both of your campus's Curriculum Committee co-chairs, or to update routine post-completion information such as GE, C-ID, or UC TCA approvals.) - 4.
+In the same browser window or tab, navigate to Approve Pages at https://cleaf.vcccd.edu/courseleaf/approve/.
 (Or, from the CourseLeaf Console, click "Approve Pages" in the CourseLeaf navigation section in the left margin.) - 5.
 In the Your Role box, select the choice corresponding to the workflow step noted in step 3 (in this case, Banner) from the drop-down menu.
 Note: clicking on Administrator will not work.
 The Your Role menu is a little tricky to find; see the red box in Figure 10 for a hint.